hesselberthlab/lab-website-new/_news/2024/spring-updates.md

 inline: true
 ---

-- Welcome to Emily DeCourt, a rotation student from the Molecular Biology program.
+- Welcome to Emily DeCurtis, a rotation student from the Molecular Biology program.

 - Welcome to Grace Li, an undergraduate researcher from UC Denver, and welcome back Sami del Pozo, RBI summer intern.